DigiNode-Tools/diginode-tools/docs/rpi_setup_step5_ssh_in_win.md

 Note: If you have not already connected the SSD to your Raspberry Pi and powered it on, then please go [here](/docs/rpi_setup_step4_boot_pi.md) and complete STEP 4.

-## STEP 5 - Connect to the Pi over SSH from Windows
+## STEP 5 - Connect to the Raspberry Pi from your Windows PC

 You will now connect to the Raspberry Pi from your Windows computer using SSH (Secure Shell).
 You will then be able to run the DigiNode Setup script.